Thelma Pearl Howard Foundation

 Because of her generosity, the Thelma Pearl Howard Foundation has awarded more than $4 million in grants.
 CCF, with the help of an independent board of directors, administers the annual grants.
 During FY2010, the Thelma Pearl Howard Foundation changed its open application process to an invitation-only process, in acknowledgment of its commitment to selected organizations.

-The Thelma Pearl Howard Foundation funds Los Angeles County arts-education programs (dance, instrumental and vocal music, visual arts and dramatic arts) serving children in preschool through eighth grade.
+The Thelma Pearl Howard Foundation funds Los Angeles County arts-education programs (dance, instrumental and vocal music, visual arts and dramatic arts) serving children in kindergarten through eighth grade.
 Awards for up to $25,000 will be made to art programs that result in at least one of the following: improved artistic skills, improved academic skills, or improved attitude and/or behaviors toward school.

 While the preliminary Letter of Interest process is open to all, full applications are by invitation only.

-Grants will be awarded in 2020 to outstanding Los Angeles County arts-education programs (visual, performing and language arts) serving children in preschool through eighth grade.
+Grants will be awarded in 2020 to outstanding Los Angeles County arts-education programs (visual, performing and language arts) serving children in kindergarten through eighth grade.
 Awards will be made to art programs that result in at least one of the following: improved artistic, or academic skills, and improved attitude and/or behaviors toward school.

 To be eligible for funding, an applicant must: